MicroRaft/MicroRaft/README.md

 algorithm.
 Additionally, it offers a rich set of optimizations and
 enhancements:

-* Pipelining and batching during log replication,
+* Adaptive batching during log replication,
 * Back pressure to prevent OOMEs on Raft leader and followers,
 * Parallel snapshot transfer from Raft leader and followers,
 * Pre-voting and leader stickiness ([Section 4.2.3 of the Raft dissertation](https://github.com/ongardie/dissertation) and [Four modifications of the Raft consensus algorithm](https://openlife.cc/system/files/4-modifications-for-Raft-consensus.pdf)),